google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 A: Yes, there are a few precautions to keep in mind:

 1. Make sure the thermometer is intended for oral use.
-Some thermometers are designed for specific purposes, such as rectal or ear measurements.
+Some thermometers, such as rectal or ear measurements, are designed for specific purposes.

 2. Avoid eating or drinking anything hot or cold immediately before taking an oral temperature, as it may affect the accuracy of the reading.

-3. Wait for at least 15 minutes if you have recently consumed a hot or cold beverage before taking an oral temperature measurement.
+3. Wait 15 minutes if you have recently consumed a hot or cold beverage before taking an oral temperature measurement.

 4. Do not bite or clamp down on the thermometer with your teeth, as it may damage the device.

-5. Supervise children or individuals who may have difficulty using the thermometer correctly to ensure safety and accurate readings.
+5. Supervise children or individuals with difficulty using the thermometer correctly to ensure safety and accurate readings.

 Q: What should I do if the oral thermometer reading is too high or too low?